 ISO audits are typically performed once every three years.

 But, that's no reason to let standards slip for your electronic contract manufacturer in-between formal audits.
 This is why it is so important to conduct internal quality audits.
 This will make sure quality is maintained during the time frame between the formal audits by ISO and SAE.

-When an electronic contract manufacturer is looking at being audited for a new version of the certification, they need to understand what is new with the upcoming revision and put the necessary processes and procedures in place.
+When an EMS is looking at being audited for a new version of the certification, they need to understand what is new with the upcoming revision and put the necessary processes and procedures in place.
 This all needs to be complete before the next formal audit.
-Often an internal audit will be the only way of knowing if your company is ready.
+Often, and internal audit will be the only way of knowing if your company is ready.